mike-b-roberts/morePVs/morePVs_v2_setup_instructions.md

 ---
 Name of pv file - 1 year's output within `DATA_EN_3\pv_profiles`

-For `en` or `cp` arrangement, pv file has single column, must be 'cp'
+For `cp_only` arrangement, pv file has single column, (headed 'cp')

-For `btm_i` : btm individual:  en has column for each unit, or if not, single 'cp' or 'total' column that is split equally
+For `btm_i` : btm individual:  en has column for each unit, or if not, single 'total' column that is split equally between units
+(with a proportion equal to the cp ratio applied to cp for `btm_i_c`)

 For `btm_i_c` : en has column for each unit and cp.
 Or, single column: cp gets share according to load share; units get equal share of remainder